Jaime Paz Zamora: Presidency (1989–1993)

 In foreign policy, Paz did successfully negotiate the cession of a sovereign port on the Peruvian coast, although without territorial continuity from Bolivian territory its benefits proved rather limited.
-In 1990 and in 1992 his presidency achieved to restore non-diplomatic and unofficial relationships between The Republic of Bolivia and The Republic of China (Taiwan) through representative and commercial offices in La Paz (opened in 1990) and in Taipei (opened in 1992) and vice-president Sajines personally meet with then taiwanese president Lee Teng Hui and expressed that Sajines'visit was going to increase the economic and technical cooperation between The Republic of China (Taiwan) and The Republic of Bolivia and as well to improve the friendship relationships between the Bolivian and Taiwanese peoples.
+In 1990 and in 1992 his presidency restored non-diplomatic and unofficial relationships between the Republic of Bolivia and the Republic of China (Taiwan) through representative and commercial offices in La Paz (opened in 1990) and in Taipei (opened in 1992).
+Vice-president Sajines personally met with then-Taiwanese president Lee Teng Hui and expressed that his visit would increase the economic and technical cooperation between the Republic of China (Taiwan) and the Republic of Bolivia, and improve the friendship between the Bolivian and Taiwanese peoples.

-The debacle
+Post-presidency

 The MIR, and Paz, emerged from the 1989–93 considerably damaged, especially after Eid's incarceration.
-As per the stipulations of the "Patriotic Accord," the MIR supported Banzer in the 1993 presidential elections, but failed to have him elected in Congress.
-The MNR's Gonzalo Sánchez de Lozada was sworn in instead.
-Paz again ran for the top post in 1997, finishing third.
-He tried again in 2001, finishing a distant fourth.
+As per the stipulations of the "Patriotic Accord", the MIR supported Banzer in the 1993 presidential elections, but failed to have him elected in Congress, with the MNR's Gonzalo Sánchez de Lozada winning instead.
+Paz again ran for office in 1997 and in 2002, both times finishing fourth.
 All the while, the MIR's presence in Congress was diluted to a fraction of what it once was.
 Paz's latest participation in an election occurred in the 2005 Tarija Prefectural (the equivalent of a U.S. governorship) contest.
 Jaime Paz this time lost to the MNR's candidate, a man by the name of Cossío, who had been former President of the Bolivian Congress.
 This seems to have brought a rather sad end to a career marked by great expectations, many corruption scandals, never proved to be right and a share of electoral defeats.
 Perhaps Paz sealed his own fate when he signed the 1989 accord with General Banzer.
-The short-term benefits (the Presidency) may not have been worth the long-term losses, especially as regards to legitimacy.
+The short-term benefits (the presidency) may not have been worth the long-term losses, especially as regards to legitimacy.